 B.A.
 Hons (London), M.A.
 (Carleton), Ph.D.
-(Toronto), FRSCPaul Stevens is Professor and Canada Research Chair in Early Modern Literature & Culture.
+(Toronto), FRSCPaul Stevens is currently Professor and Canada Research Chair in Early Modern Literature & Culture.
 During 2015-16, he will be Senior Research Fellow at Jesus College, Oxford.
-His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates poetic practice, colonialism and nationalism, both then and now, secularism and religious change, literary theory and history.
-Professor Stevens’ first book Imagination and the Presence of Shakespeare in “Paradise Lost”
+His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates colonialism and nationalism, secularism and religious change, and literary theory and history.
+Professor Stevens’s first book Imagination and the Presence of Shakespeare in “Paradise Lost”

 (Wisconsin 1985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize the psychology of religious faith, he played a critical role in facilitating the Romantic idealization of imagination.
 In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism 35:3 and the Colonial Imperative,” Milton Studies 34